Why open source is becoming a strategic imperative for federal agencies

 Addressing cybersecurity concerns

-Despite its many benefits, some federal agencies remain cautious about open-source, cloud-based, and AI-assisted software due to security concerns.
+Despite its benefits, some federal agencies remain cautious about open-source, cloud-based, and AI-assisted software.
 In fact, 63% of federal IT leaders cite security vulnerabilities as a key barrier to adopting or expanding open-source development.

-While policies and regulations are essential for maintaining the security and reliability of government technology, they don’t have to slow innovation—especially when it comes to open-source adoption.
-With the right tools and strategies, agencies can balance security with agility.
-Automated solutions for managing software bills of materials (SBOMs), vulnerability scanning, and penetration testing help IT teams proactively address security risks while ensuring compliance without stalling progress.
-Equally important is the management of open-source licenses; tracking and adhering to these licenses not only safeguards legal compliance but also supports responsible use of community-driven solutions.
-By leveraging these technologies, agencies can confidently integrate open-source solutions while maintaining strong security postures and regulatory adherence.
+While policies and regulations are essential for maintaining security and reliability, they don’t have to slow innovation.
+Automated tools for managing software bills of materials (SBOMs), vulnerability scanning, and penetration testing help IT teams address risk while maintaining compliance.
+License management is equally important: tracking and adhering to open-source licenses supports both legal compliance and responsible use of community-driven solutions.

 Choosing the right open-source partner